BrewPi/brewpi-developerdocs/source/brewpi-embedded.rst

 The external code can stop this from happening by sending a activate profile command, specifying profile id -1.
 This prevents the profile from being loaded.

 System Objects
 ^^^^^^^^^^^^^^
 Regular user-space objects are stored with a profile and created/removed by the user.
 In contrast, system objects are not bound to any profile but to the controller itself.
 These system objects are created by the controller.
 Most are typically read only with only a few being writable in some cases.

-Like user objects, system objects are
+Like user objects, system objects are readable and writable.
+However, system objects cannot be created or destroyed.

 The commands associated with system objects are:
  - read system object
  - write system object
  - list system objects ??
 (Not sure if this is needed.)